merenlab/anvio/anvio/docs/artifacts/quick-summary.md

-The output of %(anvi-quick-summary)s.
+The output of %(anvi-summary-blitz)s.

-%(anvi-quick-summary)s summarizes read-recruitment statistics for a collection of bins across multiple samples.
+%(anvi-summary-blitz)s summarizes read-recruitment statistics for a collection of bins across multiple samples.
 It produces long format output in which each row contains the (weighted) average statistics of a bin in a sample.
 Each statistic is summarized in a different column of the file.

 Here is an example output file from this program, summarizing `detection` and `mean_coverage_Q2Q3` data (the default statistics) for 3 bins across multiple samples: